thizirinait/Mind-the-Gap-a-Spectral-Analysis-of-Rank-Collapse-and-Signal-Propagation-in-Attention-Layers/README.md

--- To activate the conda environment.
-The only issue with the env is to install pytorch_cuda and not the standard one that only works with cpu to be able to use the department's GPUs for training.
+-- Install pytorch_cuda for training.
 To do so:

 conda install pytorch=*=*cuda* torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia